Hein Schreuder: People, Planet, Profit and Purpose: from PhD to DSM Practice, 2022

-In this essay Schreuder takes the reader along his journey of the past 45 years seeking answers to the questions (a) what the role is of business in society, (b) which responsibility the business firm has and (3) how a corporation may account for the way it has discharged this responsibility.
+In this essay Schreuder takes the reader along his journey of the past 45 years seeking answers to the questions (a) what the role is of business in society, (b) which responsibility the business firm has and (c) how a corporation may account for the way it has discharged this responsibility.
 His journey started in the academic world with a PhD titled 'Corporate Social Responsibility and Corporate Social Reporting' in a quest for theoretically sound standpoints.
 These are the starting points of this essay.
-After 15 years in academia Screuder's journey was continued for 20 years in the world of practice.
+After 15 years in academia Schreuder's journey was continued for 20 years in the world of practice.
 He became responsible for corporate strategy at DSM, a large Dutch multinational.
 As such he was involved in formulating the specific answers that DSM has given to these questions in the course of two decades.
 During this time the answers have evolved and it is interesting to read how and why, because DSM is often regarded as a frontrunner in this respect.
-Schreuder's current perspective is that CSR / Do No Harm has become the minimum we expect of the business firm.
+Schreuder's more recent perspective is that CSR / Do No Harm has become the minimum we expect of the business firm.
 A Net Positive or, preferably, a Max Positive societal contribution has become the new aspiration.
 To achieve this the firm has to clearly articulate its purpose and set in motion 'positive welfare spirals', using its capabilities to make the highest possible contribution to fulfill a societal need, alone or (preferably) in an ‘ecosystem’ in collaboration with other entities.
 Companies like DSM that are able to achieve this exemplify that it is possible to combine Doing Well with Doing Good.
 It is Schreuder's expectation that this will increasingly become the new societal norm(al).